 - No

-- What types of programs or events would you like to see offered?
+- What kinds of programs or events would you like to see more of?
+(Check all that apply)

 Technology

-- Do you find the library’s computers and internet services adequate?
+- Are the library’s computers and internet services meeting your needs?

 - Yes

-- How easy is it to access the library’s online catalog?
+- How easy is it to find what you need in the library’s online catalog?

 - Very easy